She (Charles Aznavour song)

-"She" is a song written by Charles Aznavour and Herbert Kretzmer and released by Aznavour as a single in 1974.
+"She" is a song written by Charles Aznavour and Herbert Kretzmer and released as a single sung by Aznavour in 1974.
 The song was written in English as a theme tune for the British TV series Seven Faces of Woman.

 Aznavour also recorded it in French, German, Italian and Spanish, under the titles "Tous les visages de l'amour" (English: All the Faces of Love), "Sie" (English: She) "Lei" (English: She) and "Es" (English: [She] is), respectively.
 He also recorded the song in a more uptempo French version with different lyrics, simply titled "Elle" (English: She).

 The song peaked at number 1 on the UK Singles Chart and stayed there for four weeks; it was certified silver for shipments exceeding 300,000 units.
 It also reached number 1 in the Irish Charts, spending one week at the top.
 It was less popular outside the UK (where Seven Faces of Woman did not air); in France, the song narrowly missed the top 40, and in the United States, it failed to chart on the Billboard Hot 100 and charted on the lower end of the easy listening charts.

-Elvis Costello recorded a cover version of the song in 1999.
-This version, produced by Trevor Jones, was featured over the opening credits and the final sequence of the film Notting Hill, and charted throughout Europe.
+The song is featured over the opening sequence of the film Notting Hill.
+Elvis Costello recorded a cover version of the song in 1999 a version, produced by Trevor Jones, that was featured over the final sequence of the film.
+However, in the US release of the film, Costello's version is played during the opening sequence too, since American test audiences didn't approve of the original Aznavour version.
+Costello's version became very popular in Europe, and made it on to many charts.